huntdatacenter/docs/docs/faq/storage.md

 /dev/vdf1        99G   60M   94G   1% /mnt/cargo
 ```

+### How can I find out what is taking the most space on volume?

+We recommend using [ncdu](/working-in-your-lab/technical-tools/ncdu/) to get better overview of how the space on a specific volume is used.
+You can find more details in our [ncdu installation guide](/working-in-your-lab/technical-tools/ncdu/).

 ### How can I move my tmp out of the root?

 Log into your machine in the lab with your favourite terminal and type: